A rocky path leads through a scrubby landscape towards the blue sea under a sky dotted with clouds. The setting appears tranquil and natural.

 I came to Sifnos island for a different reason than the idyllic images I had conjured up before my trip to Greece.
 When researching off-the-beaten-path islands while still in Albania, I came across an article about the tiny Cycladic island and its reputation as a foodie haven.
 Within I found out about its extensive network of trails (and delectable food!) and I knew I had to visit.

-A winding road traverses a hilly landscape dotted with white buildings, some with blue domes, under a partial cloud cover on a sunny day.
+A winding road traverses the hilly landscape of Sifnos dotted with white buildings, some with blue domes, under a partial cloud cover on a sunny day.

 Stereotypical Sifnos vista of steadfast shrubs clinging to dry rocky terrain interspersed by white-washed homes and churches.